Yaskawa-Global/motoros2/doc/troubleshooting.md

 [63]
 ```

-Where `N` is an integer and `A` indicates the specific axis for which the motion type is invalid.
+Where `N` is an integer indicating the configured motion type and `A` indicates the specific axis for which the motion type is invalid.

 *Solution:*
 MotoROS2 encountered an illegal value when evaluating base track coordinates for TF broadcast.